-The civilized life that emerged at Sumer was shaped by two conflicting factors: the unpredictability of the Tigris and Euphrates rivers,which at any time could unleash devastating floods that wiped out entire peoples, and the extreme fecundity of the river valleys, causes by centuries-old deposits of soil.
+The civilized life that emerged at Sumer was shaped by two conflicting factors: the unpredictability of the Tigris and Euphrates rivers, which at any time could unleash devastating floods that wiped out entire peoples, and the extreme fecundity of the river valleys, caused by centuries-old deposits of soil.
 Thus, while the river valleys of southern Mesopotamia attracted migrations of neighboring peoples and made possible, for the first time in history, the growing of surplus food, the volatility of the rivers necessitated a form of collective management to protect the marshy, low-lying land from flooding.
-As surplus production increased and as collective management became more advanced, a process of urbanization evolved and Sumerian civilization took root.
+As surplus production increased and as collective management became more advanced, a process of urbanization evolved and Sumerian civilization took root (2).

-The earliest city to rise in the region was that of Uruk, around 4500 BCE and then that of Ur around 3800 BCE, both of which were then situated in proximity to the banks of the Euphrates River.
-To the Sumerians, however, the first city was Eridu which was founded in 5400 BCE but probably was not a `city' in the same way that Uruk or Ur would be defined.
-In the myth of Inanna and the God of Wisdom, the dictates of civilization, known as the meh, are taken from Eridu to Uruk and it is thought this work represents the shift in paradigm from a more pastoral way of life to one more urbanized.
-The structure of the city, and the security of urban living, seem to have attracted the populace of the region to urban centers although the theory has been suggested that the populace was forcibly removed from agricultural holdings and re-located in the cities whose rulers then appropriated the lands for the state.
+The earliest city to rise in the region of Mesopotamia is considered by modern-day scholars to be Uruk, around 4500 BCE, and then that of Ur around 3800 BCE, both of which were then situated in proximity to the banks of the Euphrates River.
+To the Sumerians, however, the first city was Eridu which was founded in 5400 BCE but probably was not a `city' in the same way that Uruk or Ur would be defined (see definition of City).
+In the myth of Inanna and the God of Wisdom, the dictates of civilization, known as the meh, are taken from Eridu to Uruk and it is thought the subject of this poem represents the shift in paradigm from a more pastoral way of life (symbolized by Eridu) to one more urbanized (represented by Uruk).
+The structure of the city, and the security of urban living, seems to have attracted the populace of the region to urban centers although the theory has been suggested that the populace was forcibly removed from agricultural holdings and re-located in the cities whose rulers then appropriated the lands for the state.
 This theory, however, fails to account for the continuation of urbanization throughout the history of Mesopotamia or its replication in other nations.

 By the year 2600 BCE Ur was a thriving metropolis and, by 2900 BCE, was a walled city with a population of approximately 65,000.
 Urbanization, however, continued as the city expanded out from the center and, in time, the once fertile fields which fed the populace were depleted.
 The over-use of the land, combined with a mysterious shift in the Euphrates which drew the waters away from the city, resulted in the complex finally being abandoned around 500 BCE.
 Eridu, for perhaps similar reasons, was abandoned in 600 BCE and Uruk in 650 BCE.
 Though many factors no doubt contributed to the decline of cities such as Ur (Sargon of Akkad plundered the city in 2340 BCE, for example, and repeated military excursions against the city persisted through the ages with the Elamites finally sacking the city in 1750 BCE), it has been suggested that urbanization and, especially, the over-use of the surrounding lands for farming, was a central cause.